muzzammil763/localization_by_muz/README.md

 ## Features

+- **Navigation Preservation**: Navigation stack is preserved when changing locale - no more losing your place in the app!
 - **Animated Localized Text**: Smooth animated transitions when locale changes with 5 animation types (rotation, scale, fade, slide, 3D rotation)
 - **Locale Persistence**: Automatically save and restore selected locale across app restarts using SharedPreferences
 - **Inline Localization**: Use `.localize()` method directly on strings with inline translations